 Object Description Transmit to Server The packets number that relayed from client to server.
-Transmit Error The packets number that errors sending packets to clients.
+Transmit Error The packets number that packet of error sent packets to client.
 Receive form Server The packets number that received packets from server.
 Receive Missing Agent The packets number that received packets without agent information options.
 Option Receive Missing The packets number that received packets which the Circuit ID option was Circuit ID missing.

 Receive Missing The packets number that received packets which Remote ID option was missing.
-Remote ID Receive Bad Circuit ID The packets number that the Circuit ID option did not match known circuit ID.
-Receive Bad Remote The packets number that the Remote ID option did not match known Remote ID.
-ID
+Remote ID Receive Bad Circuit ID The packets number that the Circuit ID option did not match known the circuit ID.
+Receive Bad Remote The packets number that the Remote ID option did not match the known Remote ID ID.